kgeorge/kgeorge_dpl/README.md

 ### requirements
-We require [jupyter ipywidgets](https://github.com/ipython/ipywidgets) to be installed before running this notebook. [ipywidget](https://github.com/ipython/ipywidgets) is a small add-on to [jupyter](http://jupyter.org/) technology.
+We require [jupyter ipywidgets](https://github.com/ipython/ipywidgets) to be installed before running these notebooks. [ipywidget](https://github.com/ipython/ipywidgets) is a small add-on to [jupyter](http://jupyter.org/) technology.
 You can easily pip install this component once you have installed [jupyter](http://jupyter.org/).

 *Before starting the server with '<code>jupyter notebook --ip=0.0.0.0</code>' we do the following command to ensure that ipywidgets are enabled in the notebook. '<code>jupyter nbextension enable --py widgetsnbextension</code>.'*